-How Smile Train is Navigating the Coronavirus Pandemic
+How Smile Train Is Navigating The Coronavirus Pandemic

-As the Coronavirus/COVID-19 pandemic continues to impact families, health systems, schools, and businesses worldwide, Smile Train’s top priority remains, as always, the safety and well-being of our beneficiaries, medical partners, friends, family, and global supporters.
+Smile Train’s top priority remains, as always, the safety and well-being of our beneficiaries, medical partners, friends, family, and global supporters.

 Since the onset of the ongoing COVID-19 pandemic, we estimate that more than 39,000 free, lifesaving cleft surgeries have been put on hold.

 Where it is safe to do so, we are hard at work resuming surgeries, and our nimble teams have adapted to constantly changing conditions.
 Since April, we have supported more than 30,000 cleft surgeries in over 55 countries, and our partners around the globe are operating at 55% capacity compared to the same period last year.
 While we’ll temporarily postpone surgeries where advisable, our work doesn’t stop.
 Smile Train’s sustainable model of empowering local medical professionals within their own communities enables us to react quickly to unprecedented events.
 We are continuing to support our international teams based on their unique needs, and many of our local medical partners are still on the ground acting as invaluable resources to their communities.

 Smile Train has invested in the distribution of more than $1M in necessary equipment for partners and patients, including personal protective equipment (PPE), handwashing and sanitation facilities, and masks.
 We’re making essential items available to empower partners to continue cleft care while protecting themselves and their patients, including pulse oximeters and non-contact infrared thermometers, as well as providing grants to fund COVID testing.